dice-group/Basilisk_old/README.md

         ├── DockerMetaData.yml              # Information of the triple stores in Docker hook ├── DockerBenchmarkedAttempted.yml  # List of all the triple stores in Docker hook and its version that already benchmarked
         └── GitBenchmarkedAttempted.yml     # List of all the triple stores in Git hook and its version that already benchmarked
-    ├── results                             # Benchmarked result file as nt file ├── runStat                             # Basilisk statistics file of a single run └── logs                                # Basilisk log
+    ├── results/                            # Benchmarked result file as nt file ├── runStat/                            # Basilisk statistics file of a single run └── logs/                               # Basilisk log

 ### Things to remember

 - **iguana/**

 Please place all the test SPARQL queries(txt file) in this directory.
+If the test query files are not present in this directory, Basilisk will throw an exception.
+The remaining
-The remaining files like Iguana jar file and related files will be downloaded by the Basilisk into this folder.
+files like Iguana jar file and related files will be downloaded by the Basilisk into this folder.

 - **testDataSet/**

 Please place all the test data set(nt, n3 etc.) to be loaded into the triple store for benchmarking process into this directory.
+If the test dataset are not present in this directory, then docker might fail to run the container.

 - **GitMetaData.yml**